itstommymorgan/asari/README.md

     @user.asari_add_to_index
     @user.asari_update_in_index
     @user.asari_remove_from_index

+You can also specify a :when option, like so:

+    asari_index("search-domain-for-users", [:name, :email, :twitter_handle,
+    :favorite_sweater], :when => :indexable)

+or

+    asari_index("search-domain-for-users", [:name, :email, :twitter_handle,
+    :favorite_sweater], :when => Proc.new { |user| !user.admin && user.indexable })

+This provides a way to mark records that shouldn't be in the index.
+The :when option can be either a symbol - indicating a method on the object - or a Proc that accepts the object as its first parameter.
+If the method/Proc returns true when the object is created, the object is indexed - otherwise it is left out of the index.
+If the method/Proc returns true when the object is updated, the object is indexed - otherwise it is deleted from the index (if it has already been added).
+This lets you be sure that you never have inappropriate data in your search index.

 Because index updates are done as part of the AR lifecycle by default, you also might want to have control over how Asari handles index update errors - it's